SuperCipher1337/SkillSwap/README.md

 > Find talent.
 Book skills.
 Create more.

-CreatorHub is a simple creator gig marketplace built for the hackathon.
+SkillSwap is a simple creator gig marketplace built for the hackathon.

 ## Hackathon ID